Seizure Management & ASM Dosing Pathway

 • Correct Severe Hyponatremia: A serum sodium level under 120 mEq/L is a potent seizure trigger.
 If active convulsing occurs in this context, administer 100 mL of 3% Hypertonic Saline IV over 10 to 15 minutes.

-• Recognize Non-Convulsive Status Epilepticus (NCSE): If a patient fails to regain consciousness within 20 minutes following the termination of motor convulsions, maintain a very high index of suspicion for NCSE and arrange an emergent EEG.
+• Recognize Non-Convulsive Status Epilepticus (NCSE): If a patient fails to regain consciousness within 20 minutes after the motor convulsions stop, maintain a very high index of suspicion for NCSE and arrange an emergent EEG.

 Algorithm References & Evidence Base